rwieruch/blog_robinwieruch_content/blog/react-feature-architecture/index.md

 Here again we want to keep the data fetching functions focused on their domain, so we might split the `getPost` function into two functions: a `getPost` function that fetches the post itself, and a `getComments` function that fetches the comments.

-This way we don't end up with permutations of nested relations in our data fetching functions (e.g. `getPostWithComments`, `getPostWithAuthor`) in a growing codebase.
+This way we don't end up with permutations of nested relations in our data fetching functions (e.g. `getPostWithComments`) in a growing codebase.

+*Note: These kind of queries with joins will certainly become a part of your larger application, sometimes they are just necessary to improve the performance on complex pages, but if possible, I'd recommend to keep these query functions single purpose, lightweight, and descriptive as long as possible.*

 Let's start with the focused `getPost` function:

 ```ts{1,5}
 // src/features/post/queries/get-post.ts